 The AI research community has been actively studying these vulnerabilities, but until now, most work has focused on specific types of attacks or defenses in isolation.
 What’s been missing is a comprehensive framework for understanding the full landscape of threats – from how attackers might compromise these systems to how we can defend against such attempts.

-Our new paper, “Operationalizing a Threat Model for Red-Teaming Large Language Models,” aims to fill this gap.
+Our new paper, “Operationalizing a Threat Model for Red-Teaming Large Language Models,” published at TMLR, aims to fill this gap.
 We present the first systematic analysis of LLM security, mapping out the various ways these systems can be attacked, identifying their vulnerable points, and outlining strategies for testing and protecting them.
-Think of it as a complete security guide for the age of AI – one that’s essential for anyone building, deploying, or interested in the safety of LLM applications.
+Our goal in this work is to provide a rigorous, unified framework that researchers and practitioners can use to assess vulnerability across the entire model lifecycle.

 Attack Taxonomy

-While prior literature has attempted to systematize attacks on Large Language Models (LLMs), these taxonomies have largely centered around loosely defined terms like ‘jailbreaks’ and ‘prompt injection’ – nomenclature that, while widespread, lacks theoretical rigor and offers limited practical insight to ML practitioners.
-Our research introduces a novel way to categorize these attacks based on a fundamental principle that underlies all security vulnerabilities: the level of access required to execute them.
+The first part of our paper introduces a new attack taxonomy.
+While prior literature has attempted to systematize attacks on Large Language Models (LLMs), these taxonomies have largely centered around loosely defined terms such as ‘jailbreaks’ and ‘prompt injections’.
+Rather than organizing attacks by the methodology or the risk posed, our research introduces a novel way to categorize these attacks based on the level of access required to execute the attack.
+This shift cultivates a more red-teaming centric mindset essential for building robust guardrails.

-This access-based taxonomy, illustrated in Figure 1, presents a hierarchical organization of attacks ranging from those requiring minimal access (such as crafting malicious prompts) to those demanding privileged access to the model’s training pipeline.
+As illustrated in Figure 1, this access-based taxonomy presents a hierarchical organization of attacks ranging from those requiring minimal access (such as crafting malicious prompts) to those demanding privileged access to the model’s training procedure.
 This systematic categorization not only provides ML practitioners with an intuitive framework for threat assessment but also facilitates the implementation of targeted defensive measures at each access level.

 Attack Taxonomy Figure 1: Taxonomy of attacks on LLMs